fronzi/projBNN/README.md

-# BNN
+# 2D-BNN

-BNN is a bayesian neural network python code to predict the properties of large sets of 2-dimesional materials.
+2D-BNN is a bayesian neural network python code to predict the properties of large sets of 2-dimesional materials.

 # How to use